Girls Rock Fox Cities is part of the educational community outreach programming of Chaminade Women’s Chorus.

 Girls Rock Fox Cities Mission Statement:

-Along with our own mission statement, we fully support the mission, vision, and core values of the Girls Rock Camp Alliance.
+Along with our own mission statement, we fully support the mission, vision, and core values of the Girls Rock Camp Alliance, an international organization that provides guidance and support of sister programs and camps all around the world.

 Inclusivity, Intersectionality**, & GRFC: